pawansethi2111/pawansethi2111/README.md

 - 👋 Hi, I’m @pawansethi2111
-- 👀 I’m interested in learning and growing
+- 👀 I’m interested in learning and exploring technologies that i find interesting
 - 🌱 I’m currently learning to improve my work ethic
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me : pawansethi2111 : Linkedin